 “Did gerade Linie ist gottlos.”

 A friend of mine is on a foreign assignment to Romania for a couple of years.
-The city where he’s located is nice enough, with a university and a technical industry, and was the first mainland European city to be lit by electric street lamps in 1884.
+The city where he’s located, Timisoara, is nice enough, with a university and a technical industry, and was the first mainland European city to be lit by electric street lamps in 1884.

 When I first travelled there over 10 years ago, the airport was previously used by the military, and AK47-armed soldiers were posted around the terminal building, guiding us as we walked from the airplane to the terminal.
 Commercial planes did not stay overnight, as the hangers, camouflaged and covered with dirt, were used for military jets.
 Getting through immigration was always entertaining.